barberboy/dom-elements/README.md

 ### .queryAll(selector)

 .queryAll is available on document, documentFragments, individual DOM elements and the Elements class.
-It will return an instance of Elements that contains descendants that match the passed selector, or an instance with no elements if there are no matches.
+It will return a new instance of Elements containing descendants that match the passed selector, or an instance with no elements if there are no matches.

     var collapsibles = document.queryAll('.collapsible');